-Here’s something really important to know about fat: it does not trigger the hormonal dance that creates fat storage the way that sugar and other starchy carbohydrates do.
+Here’s something really important to know about fat: it does not creates fat storage the way that sugar and other starchy carbohydrates do.

 When you eat something sweet, your blood sugar levels increase too quickly, and your pancreas secretes the hormone insulin to take the excess sugar out of your blood.
 Insulin is a fat storage hormone.
 It stores that extra sugar first as glycogen, and then as triglycerides (fat) once glycogen stores are full.